 Let’s start with the GitHub.

 If you are a developer, then you must know about Git for source code management.
 Developers use GitHub when it comes to interaction with multiple team members and open source contributors for developing coding solutions.
-I’ve written a short series on Git for beginners covering, commands cheat sheets, Branches, Conflicts etc.

 The best thing about Git is that it allows developers to create custom workflows manually, or by integrating third party PHP deployment tools.